 In the creation workflow:

-All three server VMs are fully configured in Microsoft Azure: powered on and joined to the domain.
+- All three RDSH VMs are fully configured in Microsoft Azure: powered on and joined to the domain.

-Then servers 2 and 3 are powered down to save the cost of running them.
+- Then VMs 2 and 3 are powered down to save the cost of running them.

-As users log on, they are given sessions on server 1.
-When the occupancy of the available servers, server 1 here, reaches the power management threshold, then another server is powered on (server 2).
-When two servers are powered on, new user sessions are placed on the least loaded server so that sessions are load balanced between the two powered-on servers.
-When the number of user sessions reaches next occupancy threshold as calculated across both powered-on servers, the next server powers on (server 3).
+As users log on, they are given sessions on VM 1.
+When the occupancy of the available VMs, VM 1 here, reaches the power management threshold, then another VM is powered on (VM 2).
+When two VM are powered on, new user sessions are placed on the least loaded VM so that sessions are load balanced between the two powered-on VMs.
+When the number of user sessions reaches the next occupancy threshold as calculated across both powered-on VMs, the next VM powers on (VM 3).

 As users log off of their sessions:

-When the occupancy drops below the low threshold, then one of the servers is marked for quiescing.
-Typically, the system marks the least loaded server for quiescing.
+- When the occupancy drops below the low threshold, then one of the VMs is marked for quiescing.
+Typically, the system marks the least loaded VM for quiescing.

-Once marked, existing sessions stay on that server, but no new user sessions are accepted for that server.
-At that point, any new sessions are only placed on the running servers.
+- Once marked, existing sessions stay on that VM, but no new user sessions are accepted for that VM.
+At that point, any new sessions are only placed on the running VMs.

-When all of the users with existing sessions on the marked server have logged off, Horizon Cloud powers off that server.
+- When all of the users with existing sessions on the marked VM have logged off their sessions, Horizon Cloud powers off that VM.

-The above steps repeat until the number of running servers reaches the Min Servers value.
+The above steps repeat until the number of running VMs reaches the Min VMs value.

-At any one time, the system only quiesces the number of servers configured for the farm's Concurrent Quiescing Servers value.
-As set by the Maintenance Type configured for the farm's rolling maintenance, the system goes through each of the servers and performs the specified maintenance action.
-The action is not performed on servers that have active user sessions nor on more than the number set in Concurrent Quiescing Servers.
+At any one time, the system only quiesces the number of VMs configured for the farm's Concurrent Quiescing VMs value.
+As set by the Maintenance Type configured for the farm's rolling maintenance, the system goes through each of the VMs and performs the specified maintenance action.
+The action is not performed on VMs that have active user sessions nor on more than the number set in Concurrent Quiescing VMs.